How to Get Into Mobile Bartending

 Bartending Events and Being Your Own Boss

-We wrote about mobile bartending (a.k.a event bartending) in our April 2010 newsletter and how it can be a rewarding and profitable career choice.
+We wrote about mobile bartending (a.k.a event bartending) in one of our past newsletters and how it can be a rewarding and profitable career choice.
 We had a lot of response to that article, so we decided to expand on it a bit and give it a place of its own on our site.
-Here is an excerpt of that newsletter from the founder of BarsandBartending.com about event bartending:
+Here is a quote from that newsletter from the founder of BarsandBartending.com about event bartending: